samirchowdhury/pypph/README.md

 The first line in the input file should be the number of nodes.
 In the following lines, each row has three entries: the first two describe the edge, and the third entry is the corresponding edge weight.

+### Output

+The value of 10,000 just means "Infinity" - this should only appear in the 0-dimensional case.
+Infinitely long 0-dimensional bars represent connected components that live forever.